 Transferring Deeds and Mortgages

 Property ownership and debt responsibility may need to be transferred because of changes in circumstances, such as when property owners marry or divorce.
-For example, a couple who bought a house together likely h a mortgage and a deed listing both spouses.
-If the couple divorces, they may have to refinance the mortgage to remove one spouse’s responsibility to pay the loan, and his name will generally be removed from the deed at the same time.
+For example, a couple who bought a house together likely has a mortgage and a deed listing both spouses.
+If the couple divorces, they may have to refinance the mortgage to remove one spouse’s responsibility to pay the loan, and that spouse's name will generally be removed from the deed at the same time.